SchlossLab/Sovacool_OptiFit_mSphere_2022/AnalysisRoadmap.md

 - [ ] Replace the `{dataset}.batch` scripts in `code/data_processing/` with snakemake workflow(s).
     - Call the data processing workflows from the main Snakefile with the `include` statement.
 - [ ] Download the human sample dataset.
+- [ ] What percent of sequences map to the reference

 # Analysis Roadmap